 As you can see, the first up-sell is will set you back an additional $29.97, then another $39.00 before an extra $49.97.

 I really don't like upsells for several reasons, but mainly because when you buy Wood Profits you're told you're getting a step by step guide and a complete system to follow, so why the need for upsells?

-Is Wood Profits for you?
+Is Wood Profits Right For You?

-No doubt there’s tidbits of information you might find helpful from the book, but nothing you can't already find for free with a quick search on Google.
-Certainly nothing that will get you earning $150k a year.
+No doubt there are tidbits of information you could find helpful, but nothing you can't already find for free with a quick search on Google and certainly nothing to get you earning $150k a year.

 The only people making money out of Wood Profits is the Wood Profits owner (who we don't know anything about) or the ClickBank affiliates promoting the product.